Table of Contents

 What is Accrual Accounting?

-Accrual accounting is a financial reporting system that focuses on recognising revenues and expenses when they are earned or incurred rather than when cash is exchanged.
+Accrual accounting is a financial reporting system that focuses on recognizing revenues and expenses when they are earned or incurred rather than when cash is exchanged.

 It aims to provide a more accurate depiction of a company’s financial status by matching revenues with the expenses incurred to generate them.